fabio-ge/py_tutorials/README.md

 ```

 The ls function, responsible for the search, is really straightforward, and maybe a little stupid.
-It scans the number of an array one after the other, and make a comparison.
-If the check results in a success comparison, it returns the index of the position of the first value in the array, otherwise, if the end of the array is reached, a main convention for the searching function suggest to return a -1, that is to say "i have not found the value".
+It scans the numbers of an array one after the other, and make a comparison.
+If the check is a successfull comparison, linear search returns the index of the first searched value in the array, otherwise, if the end of the array is reached, a main convention for the searching function suggest to return a -1, that is equivalent to say: "i have not found the value".
-This simple program is only for explanation purposes and if we took count of the number of trials in which the function find the searched value it will be the number of numbers before the searched values.
+This simple program is only for explanation purposes and if we took count of the number of trials in which the function find the searched value it will be the number of elements before the searched values.
 Not really the more convenient way to search.
 And now, for something completely different, I introduce a friend of mine...

-#### **binary search**
+#### **Binary search**

-code first
+Code first

 ```python
 def bs(ar,val):